12 Safe and Delicious Duck Treats

 four Pekin ducks

-A few months back, though, I was reading an article that mentioned how you really shouldn’t be feeding ducks bread.
+A few months back, though, I read an article that mentioned how you really shouldn’t be feeding ducks bread.
 Their bodies can’t process it properly, so it could make them very sick.
+Whoops.

 1. Grapes